scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 If you don't know anything about this new React feature, checkout this [introduction to React Hooks](https://www.robinwieruch.de/react-hooks/).
 If you want to checkout the finished project for the showcased examples that show how to fetch data in React with Hooks, checkout this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-hooks-introduction" %}}.

 **Note:** In the future, React Hooks are not be intended for data fetching in React.
-Instead, a feature called Suspense will be in charge for it.
+Instead, a feature called Suspense will be in charge of it.
 The following walkthrough is nonetheless a great way to learn more about state and effect hooks in React.

 {{% chapter_header "Data Fetching with React Hooks" "react-fetching-data-with-hooks" %}}